-Source Protectiop Plan Update Checklist¢

-Your SPP Update may be as simple as a short letter or it may be an elaborate revision of your original SPP.
-The format you choose will depend on what you discovered in following the steps outlined above.
-However, regardless of the format, please be sure you have included the relevant items from the following checklist when you submit the SPP Update:

-- Text describing your PSOC inspection and any changes and additions you are making to the Source Protection Plan.
-If there are no changes, please state clearly that you have performed an SPA inspection and found no changes in land use, land ownership, risk levels, etc. - Text describing the progress you have made in implementing risk management measures since your original SPP (or last update) was prepared. - Updated PSOC Inventory (if applicable) - Updated PSOC Map (if applicable) - Updated Management Plan (if applicable) - Updated Landowner List (if applicable) - Updated Contingency Plan information (if applicable) - Copy of letter sent to ongoing SPA landowners (optional) - Copy of letter sent to new SPA landowners (if applicable) - Copy of letter to town/county/state officials
+Source Protectiop Plan Update Checklist¢ Your SPP Update may be as simple as a detailed short letter or it may be a comprehensive revision or rewrite of your original SPP.
+The format you choose will depend on what you discovered in the steps outlined above.
+However, regardless of the format, please be sure you have included the relevant items from the following checklist when you submit the SPP Update: Text describing your PSOC inspection and any changes and additions you are making to the Source Protection Plan.
+If there are no changes, please state clearly that you have performed an SPA inspection and found no changes in land use, land ownership, risk levels, etc. Provide date of inspection.
+Text describing the progress you have made in implementing risk management measures since your original SPP (or last update) was prepared.
+Updated PSOC Inventory (if applicable) Updated PSOC Map (if applicable) Updated Management Plan (if applicable) Updated Landowner List (if applicable) Updated Contingency Plan information (if applicable) Copy of letter sent to ongoing SPA landowners (optional) Copy of letter to town/county/state officials